rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 | :------: | :------: | :------: |
 | Y, N | N | `allow-remote-cm-modification=Y` |

 ### remove-preset-password-warning

-Whether to remove the security warning on GUI when there is preset password in custom client.
+Controls whether to remove the security warning on GUI when there is preset password in custom client.

 https://github.com/rustdesk/rustdesk-server-pro/discussions/286